-Since this information is already on my cookware page, I won’t rehash the dozens of worthwhile cookware items here, but I do feel obligated to digress for a moment on the unsurpassed virtues of Instant Pots.
+Since nearly everything I have to say about this topic is already on my cookware page, I won’t rehash the dozens of worthwhile cookware items here, but I do feel obligated to digress for a moment on the unsurpassed virtues of Instant Pots.

-You’re unlikely to find an Instant Pot at your local thrift store.
+You’re unlikely to find an Instant Pot at your local thrift store, since they’re so useful that nobody’s willing to give them up.
 But new ones don’t cost much, and you can find knockoffs at big box stores for half the price.
-I urge you to do whatever it takes to get your hands on an Instant Pot-type device, even if you have to beg, borrow, or steal.
+No-name brands call these appliances “multi-cookers.”
+I urge you to do whatever it takes—beg, borrow, or steal if you must—to get your hands on an Instant Pot-type device.

-That’s because Instant Pots are a game changer when it comes to cooking beans, hummus, and steel-cut oats.
-All three of these foods are annoying to cook on a stovetop, since they require babysitting, take forever to cook, and you have to listen to clattering lids.
+That’s because Instant Pots are a game changer when it comes to preparing beans.
+Until my Instant Pot came along, I almost never cooked beans because the task involved too much time and hassle.
+Beans are annoying to cook on a stove-top, since they require babysitting, take forever to cook, and you have to listen to a clattering lid.
 But they’re among the most filling, nutritious, and cheap foods you could eat.
-An Instant Pot does the job silently and perfectly in half the time, and beeps when your food is ready.
+They’re the main ingredient in refried beans, Indian dal, and hummus.
+Plus, they can go into all sorts of delicious soups and stews.
+An Instant Pot cooks your beans silently and perfectly in half the time, then shuts itself off and beeps when your food is ready.

 Draw Cooking Inspiration Different Cultures

 In many cultures, there’s typically one particular staple that formed the foundation of that region’s diet.
 In Asia and India it’s rice, in Latin America it’s corn, in Europe it’s grains, and in Ireland it’s potatoes.
 What do all these staples have in common?
 They’re all cheap, satisfying, and filling.
-Less affluent people from these regions subsisted largely on these foods, and ate them with practically every meal.
+Less affluent people from these regions subsisted largely on these foods, including them in practically every meal.

 The traditional staples we’ve just reviewed can go a long way toward cutting your food costs.
-As we’re about to see, these foods are the cornerstone of some of the most delicious dishes served worldwide.
+As we’re about to see, these foods are the main ingredient of some of the world’s most delicious vegan dishes.

 Asia: People throughout China and Southeast Asia commonly eat rice alongside stir-fried vegetables, tofu, and meat.
 Countless families throughout Asia eat rice daily, and many have a rice cooker in their kitchen.
 These appliances are almost a must-have if you love rice, since they streamline the task and do a perfect job every time.

-The most popular rice noodle dish in western countries is Pad Thai, which features stir-fried vegetables and a flavorful sauce.
+The most popular rice noodle dish in western countries is Pad Thai, which features sliced or shredded vegetables and a flavorful tamarind sauce.
 Although typically made with egg and fish sauce, it’s easily prepared vegan.

 Latin America: Throughout Mexico and many Latin American countries, just about every restaurant meal is either made with corn tortillas or is served with tortillas on the side.
 My favorite Mexican breakfast is called enfrijoladas, and it’s diced potatoes wrapped by tortillas immersed in a thick black bean sauce.
-Our Mexican foods guide contains all sorts of classic recipes that include tortillas or tortilla chips.
+My Vegan Mexican foods guide features all sorts of classic dishes that include tortillas or tortilla chips.

-Of all the world’s staples, corn is arguably the least nutritious.
+Of all the world’s staples, corn is probably the least nutritious.
 That’s largely because its protein lacks an amino acid called lysine.
 But you can remedy this shortcoming by incorporating beans (which are loaded with lysine) into your corn-based dishes.
-See the enfrijoladas dish mentioned above.
-Tacos loaded with beans are probably the most popular protein-complete vegan meal served in Mexico.
+See, for instance, the enfrijoladas dish mentioned above.
+Tacos topped with beans are probably the most popular protein-complete vegan meal served in Mexico.
 Accompanying tortilla chips with bean dip also gives you a complete protein.

 Italy’s corn-based counterpart to tortillas is polenta.
 Super cheap and shaped like a fat sausage, better groceries carry it worldwide.
-You can slice it up and fry it and serve it in a spicy sauce with some vegetables.
+You can slice it up and fry it, and serve it with sautéed vegetables in a spicy sauce.

 Europe: The vast northern plains of Europe produce staggering quantities of wheat, and Russia alone grows nearly twice as much of this grain as the United States.
 Since wheat is significantly more nutritious than rice or corn, even the poorest Europeans had a nutritional advantage over people from other parts of the world.
-Throughout Russia and the rest of Europe, bread is a key food source.
+Throughout Europe, bread is a key food source.
 To this day, you’ll find superb bakeries in nearly every European town.

 A slice or two of bread served alongside soup or a salad will add sufficient heft to your meal to keep you from getting hungry an hour later.
 And sandwiches might be the single most valuable meal for people moving toward plant-based diets, since they’re easily made in any number of ways.

 Ireland: This country has endured centuries of political oppression and poverty.
 During its darkest periods, millions of Irish subsisted primarily on potatoes—much to their detriment since this food is low in protein and other nutrients.
-To add nutrients and flavor, the Irish often cooked their potatoes along with breadcrumbs, dairy products, and eggs when these foods were available.
+To boost nutrition and flavor, the Irish often cooked their potatoes along with breadcrumbs, dairy products, and eggs.

 Potatoes remain among the world’s cheapest foods.
 When not eaten to excess, they can round out your diet and simultaneously reduce your overall food costs.
-Anytime you’re heating up your oven, just throw in a couple potatoes and they’ll make a terrific accompaniment to almost any meal.
+Anytime you’re heating up your oven, just throw in a couple potatoes (scrubbed and punctured a few times with a fork) and they’ll make a terrific accompaniment to almost any meal.